I started off last week with food on the mind. On Sunday, I put together a week of meals (five meals).

 For the beans:

-1 cup mixed beans, soaked and drained (any variety of beans will do, I used adzuki, chickpeas, white beans, and kidney beans)
+1 cup mixed beans, soaked and drained (any variety of beans will do, I used adzuki, chickpeas, white beans, and kidney beans)6 cups water

 1 bay leaf